Oil rebounds on Trump health update, Norway shutdowns

 According to his doctors, he could be discharged from hospital later on Monday.

+Hopes for a U.S. stimulus package to counter the economic impacts of the pandemic also lent some support to prices as House Speaker Nancy Pelosi said on Sunday progress was being made in talks with Treasury Secretary Steven Mnuchin.

-Oil was also supported by an escalating workers' strike in Norway.
-Energy major Equinor EQNR.OL shut four of its offshore oil and gas fields on Monday as its workers expanded their strike, a company spokesman told Reuters.
+Oil was also supported by an escalating workers’ strike in Norway over pay.
+Six Norwegian offshore oil and gas fields were shut on Monday.

-Two fields operated by Neptune Energy and Wintershall Dea also face likely shutdowns on Monday because of the strike, the Norwegian Oil and Gas Association (NOG) has said.
+The strike will cut Norway’s total output capacity by just over 330,000 barrels of oil equivalent per day, or about 8% of total production, according to the Norwegian Oil and Gas Association (NOG).

 “This will not entail any serious tightening of supply on the market as concerns about demand and fears of a renewed oversupply predominate at present,” said Commerzbank analyst Carsten Fritsch.